Shankhaprakshalana – Yogic Intestinal Cleanse

 You drink the water in one go until the stomach is full – approximately 1½ litres – and, if it has the right temperature, the water will come up by itself.
 Otherwise, you can insert two fingers down your throat and trigger the vomiting reflex.

-Stomach cleansing is a simple and quick process that produces a feeling of well-being and deep relaxation.
+Stomach cleansing is a simple and quick process that produces a feeling of well-being and relaxation.

 Therapeutically, Kunjal is used against stomach and digestive problems, headache, nervousness, asthma, common cold and coughing.

-If a more thorough acquaintance with the method is desired, then it can be done every morning on an empty stomach, for up to forty days.
-No special diet is required, but wait three quarters of an hour before you eat anything.
+Kunjal Keiya can be practiced every morning on an empty stomach, for up to forty days.
+No special diet is required after practiced Kunjal, but wait 45 minutes before eating.

 neti

-The nose is cleansed afterwards.
-It is also done with physiological salt water.A Neti pot is filled with salt water at body temperature.
-The spout is placed into one nostril, so that it sits tight.
+Afterwards, the nose is cleansed using the same physiological saline water, this time at body temperature.
+The spout of a Netipot is placed into one nostril, so that it sits tight.
 The head is held at an angle so that the water runs by itself in through one nostril and out of the other.

-The process is repeated on the other nostril.
+The process is repeated with the other nostril.

 Rest and Food

 When you have cleansed and dried the nose, done the exercises again, been to the toilet, and gotten the final water out, then lie down and rest for 45 minutes.
-You don't sleep but just lie and relax, maybe while listening to some pleasant music.
+You should not sleep but just lie and relax, maybe while listening to some pleasant music.

 hvile

-When you've finished resting, then you eat a special meal, consisting of rice, red lentils and ghee (clarified butter, the clear oil from heated butter).
-This meal helps the digestive process start again in a gentle and balanced way.
+The aforementioned meal, consisting of rice, lentils, and ghee (clarified butter, the clear oil from heated butter) helps the digestive process start again in a gentle and balanced way.
 Eat plenty.
 Do not drink water and do not take a bath for the next four hours.
-Thereafter, you must only drink warm water for the rest of the day.
+Thereafter, only drink warm water for the rest of the day.

-Then, take it easy until bed time.
+Take it easy until bedtime.
 You can take a walk in the fresh air, but don't do anything strenuous.

 The Diet

-What does one eat after the intestinal cleansing?
+What does one eat after the intestinal cleanse?

-A diet is observed after the intestinal cleansing, involving mild and easily digestible food, such as boiled grains (rice, pasta without egg, etc.), boiled or steamed vegetables and legumes (for instance beans or lentils).
-This protects the digestive system and gives the body time to stabilise the effect of the intestinal cleansing.
+A diet is observed after the intestinal cleanse, including mild and easily digestible food, such as boiled grains (rice, pasta without egg, etc.), boiled or steamed vegetables and legumes (for instance beans or lentils).
+This protects the digestive system and gives the body time to stabilise the effect of the intestinal cleanse.

 What does one avoid eating?